Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 • Doesn’t work for heavy items

-• Interior can get disorganized quickly
+• The interior can get disorganized quickly

 • May sag with heavy use